GeoMOER/moer-msc-advanced-SDM/docs/units/_unit02/unit02-04_exercise_training_data.md

 ---

 ## Exercise: Create your training data
 The with code below, you can prepare predictors and training data for species distribution modeling.
 We will use the butterflies in Pakistan dataset that you can find in ILIAS for demonstration purposes.
-First start by loading all necessary packages into R
+First start by loading all necessary packages into R.
 Then set your working directory to a folder were you want to store the data for this exercise.
 Download the dataset "PakistanLadakh.csv" from ILIAS into the folder.
 Load the data into R with the function `read.csv` as a dataframe.

 ```r